jjwithanr/obsidian_bible_study/docs/Old Testament/Proverbs/Proverbs10.md

 ==🔥One's character is revealed in what one enjoys.== Evil conduct to the fool is "like sport" ("pleasure"); like child's play, it is so easy.
 This evil conduct is contrasted with wisdom, the delight of those who have understanding.
 #allenpross

+#### v.27
+>The fear of the Lord adds length to life, but the years of the wicked are cut short.

 #### v.28
 >The prospect of the righteous is joy, but the hopes of the wicked come to nothing.